 Want to get creative with your weeknight dinners?
 These easy rice bowl recipes are just the thing for you!
 They're flexible, fun, and delicious.

-9 times out of 10, I come up with my favorite rice bowl recipes on nights when I don’t know what to cook for dinner.
-Because rice bowls rely on components – white or brown rice, a protein, a veggie, a sauce – you can almost always improvise them without a trip to the store.
+I come up with my favorite rice bowl recipes on nights when I don’t know what to cook for dinner.
+Because rice bowls rely on components—white rice or brown rice, a protein, a veggie, a sauce—you can almost always improvise them without a trip to the store.
 Start with a base of cooked rice, and then, get creative!
 Simple ingredients can mix and match into a healthy, delicious rice bowl in an infinite number of ways, so don’t hesitate to have fun.

-To get you started, I’m sharing 15 of my best rice bowl recipes below.
+To get you started, I’m sharing 21 simple rice bowl recipes below.
 You’ll also find ideas for substitutions to help you use what you have on hand, as well as tips and tricks to make the bowls easy to prep and fun to eat.
-Whether you make them to the letter or change them up entirely, I hope you enjoy these rice bowl recipes!
+Whether you follow them to the letter or change them up entirely, I hope you enjoy these rice bowl recipes!

 Egg and Rice Bowl Recipes

-This Japanese comfort food is traditionally eaten for breakfast, but I’d happily devour it at any time of day!
+This Japanese rice bowl is traditionally eaten for breakfast, but I’d just as happily devour it for a healthy dinner or lunch!

-Instead of regular rice, this grain-free breakfast bowl features cumin-spiced carrot “rice.”
+This grain-free breakfast bowl features cumin-spiced carrot “rice” instead of regular rice.

-- Swappable veggies: Replace the carrots and beets with broccoli or cauliflower rice, use just 2 or 3 veggies, or add cherry tomatoes, bell peppers, green onions, cucumber, or snap peas.
+- Variations: Replace the carrots and beets with broccoli rice or cauliflower rice.
+Swap in bell peppers, green onions, or cucumber for any of the other veggies.

 Tofu or Tempeh Rice Bowl Recipes

-These super-veggie cauliflower rice bowls may be healthy, but that doesn’t mean they skimp on flavor.
-Kimchi adds heat, sautéed mushrooms give them rich, savory flavor, and a creamy coconut miso sauce ties it all together.
+These cauliflower rice bowls may be healthy, but that doesn’t mean they skimp on flavor!
+A creamy coconut miso sauce coats savory mushrooms, spicy kimchi, tender sautéed kale, and more.

-- Swappable veggies: Use spinach, chard, bok choy, or cabbage instead of the kale, or replace the shiitakes with another mushroom variety.
-If you don’t have cauliflower, make this bowl with regular rice, cilantro lime rice, or broccoli rice.
+- Variations: Use sautéed spinach or bok choy instead of the kale.
+Replace the shiitakes with other mushrooms.
+If you don’t have cauliflower, make this bowl with white rice or broccoli rice instead.

-Have you ever cooked black forbidden rice?
-It adds nutty flavor to these sweet and spicy bowls, and it gives them a striking look.
+Have you ever cooked forbidden rice?
+It adds delicious nutty flavor to these sweet and spicy bowls, and it gives them a striking look.
 If you can find it, you should try it, but if you can’t, don’t worry.
-White or brown basmati rice would work equally well here.
+White rice or brown rice works equally well here.

-- Swappable veggies: Use any variety of cabbage, or swap asparagus, bell pepper, snap peas, or snow peas for the radishes and cucumber.
+- Variations: Use any variety of cabbage!
+Swap asparagus, bell peppers, or snow peas for the radishes and cucumber.
 If you don’t have mango, skip it, or replace it with pineapple.

 Shiitake Bok Choy Buddha Bowls, page 147 of Love and Lemons Every Day

 These bowls are my favorite kind of comfort food.
-They’re warm, cozy, and satisfying, but not at all heavy.
-Make a double batch of the savory walnut-miso sauce – you’re going to want to drizzle it over everything!
+They’re warm, cozy, and satisfying, but nourishing, too.
+Make a double batch of the savory walnut-miso sauce—you’re going to want to drizzle it over everything!

-- Swappable veggies: Use any variety of mushrooms, or replace the bok choy with spinach or kale.
+- Variations: Use any type of mushrooms, or replace the bok choy with sautéed spinach or sautéed kale.

-- Swappable veggies: Swap the snap peas for asparagus, use radishes instead of the carrots or cucumbers, or add roasted broccoli.
+- Variations: Swap out the peas for asparagus, or use radishes instead of the carrots or cucumbers.
 I love basil here, but mint or cilantro would be equally good.

-- Swappable veggies: Replace the radishes with cucumber, or try spinach or chard instead of kale.
-Use roasted butternut squash or sweet potatoes instead of carrots, or try roasted cauliflower instead of broccoli.
+- Variations: Try sautéed spinach or Swiss chard instead of kale.
+Use roasted butternut squash or roasted sweet potatoes instead of carrots, or try roasted cauliflower instead of broccoli.

-- Swappable veggies: Skip the portobellos, or grill skewered cremini mushrooms instead.
-Use poblanos instead of bell peppers, or swap the arugula for lettuce.
+- Variations: Skip the portobellos, or use another type of grilled mushrooms instead.
+Use poblanos instead of bell peppers, or swap out the arugula for lettuce.